JAlcocerT/JAlcocerT/content/blog/dev-py-reflex.md

 ## Building with Reflex

+Now its time to rebuild with Reflex some Streamlit apps I made!

 ### Historical Job Market Data with Reflex

+For this one

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/when-to-apply-for-a-job/" title="When to apply?" image="/videos/job_offers.png" subtitle="Post where I tinkered with scrapping tools." >}}